iopipe/iopipe-python/README.md

     context.iopipe.mark.measure('expensive operation')
 ```

 The trace plugin can also trace your HTTP/HTTPS requests automatically.
-To enable this feature, set `auto_http` to `True` or set the `IOPIPE_TRACE_AUTO_HTTP` environment variable.
+To enable this feature, set `auto_http` to `True` or set the `IOPIPE_TRACE_AUTO_HTTP_ENABLED` environment variable.
 For example:

 ```python
 iopipe = IOpipe(plugins=[TracePlugin(auto_http=True)])